girardcarillo/REST-guidlines/README.md

 The first section explains how to install and use Miniconda in order to get the good versions of Root and Geant4.
 It allows to create environments enclosing the desired versions, without interfering with the version that you may already have installed for other purposes.
 This step is not mandatory, and you can directly go to the [REST-for-physics installation step.](#installing-rest-for-physics)

+For any problem with the installation of REST, please see the [REST-for-physics forum](https://rest-forum.unizar.es/), or the [Github page](https://github.com/rest-for-physics).
+Also, if you encounter any problem which is not listed in the troubleshooting sections of this document, please report your problem (and possible solution) [here](https://github.com/girardcarillo/REST-guidlines/issues), for improvement of this documentation.

 # Installing Miniconda